I have transactions on my account that I did not authorize. What should I do?

 - Close any accounts that have been tampered with or opened fraudulently.

-- File a report with the police in the community where the identity theft took place and file a complaint with the FTC by visiting their website or calling (877) 438-4338.
+- File a report with the police in the community where the identity theft took place.
+File a complaint with the FTC by visiting their website or calling (877) 438-4338.

 Fraud Center – Important Phone Numbers